 Traditional Azerbaijani theatre displays have their roots in daily-activity, daily-life and festivities including wedding traditions.
 Azerbaijani people believe that it is important to enact representations their philosophy and culture, thus they often portray traditional ceremonies, such as “Sayachy”, “Novruz”, and “Gevsech”.
 These usually encompass theatrical elements such as choruses and dances, familiar characters and narrative.

-The National Azerbaijani Theatre originated in the mid 19th century, by Mirza Fatali Akhundov; the first Azerbaijani playwright, a prominent thinker and philosopher.
-According to records, the theatre was primarily realized so that he could show a public comedy piece.
+The National Azerbaijani Theatre originated in the mid 19th century, by aforementioned Mirza Fatali Akhundov; the first Azerbaijani playwright, a prominent thinker and philosopher.
+According to records, the theatre was primarily realised so that he could show his famous comedy piece.
 Professional ‘spectacles’ became common around the same time.

 The first professional spectacle in the Azerbaijani language was displayed on March 23, 1873.
 Students of the ‘Real School’ played the “Vizier of Lankaran Khanate”; a play by M.F.Akhundov on the stage of Baku Public Assembly.